-Externship sites often have unique requirements thus, student clinicians are required to abide by the sites list of requirements.
+Externship sites often have unique requirements; thus, student clinicians are required to abide by the sites list of requirements.
 Students will be advised of specific requirements prior to commencing externships.
 These requirements may include but are not limited to:

-- Criminal background check must be updated yearly - Fingerprinting - Proof of recent physical examination must be updated annually - Professional liability insurance must be updated annually - Negative TB skin test (must be updated annually) or chest x-ray (must be updated every 2 years) - Hepatitis inoculations or boosters - COVID-19 Vaccination/booster - Other documentation may be required by specific externship sites (e.g., a more recent or in-depth criminal background check, CPR training, drug screening, site-specific orientation, vaccination, and vaccination records, etc.) - School placement requires DOE clearance set up at the Board of Education, 65 Court Street in Brooklyn - Many require State Central Registry Clearance https://ocfs.ny.gov/programs/cps/central-register.php
+- Criminal background check, must be updated yearly - Fingerprinting - Proof of recent physical examination, must be updated annually - Professional liability insurance, must be updated annually - Negative Tuberculosis (TB) skin test (must be updated annually) or chest x-ray (must be updated every 2 years) - Hepatitis inoculations or boosters - COVID-19 Vaccination/booster - Other documentation may be required by specific externship sites (e.g., a more recent or indepth criminal background check, CPR training, drug screening, site-specific orientation, vaccination, and vaccination records, etc.)

+- School placement requires Department of Education (DOE) clearance set up at the Board of Education, 65 Court Street, Brooklyn, NY - Many require State Central Registry Clearance.